aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.10.rst

-Friendly tracebacks - in English
+friendly tracebacks - in English
 ======================================

-Friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
+friendly-traceback aims to provide friendlier feedback when an exception is raised than what is done by Python.
 Below, we can find some examples.
 SyntaxError cases, as well as TabError and IndentationError cases, are shown in a separate page.